 The Awara mattress is a premium latex mattress built with natural materials, including sustainably sourced latex, wool, and cotton.
 The organic cotton cover is cool to the touch, perfect for people who suffer from night sweats, and the dunlop latex foam provides responsive cushioning for people who toss and turn.

-Awara is great for all sleeping positions and body types, pairing latex with 5-zoned pocket coils to offer a balance of comfort and support.
-The materials in the Awara are also naturally breathable, so you’ll stay cool all night long.
+This eco-friendly firm mattress is great for all sleeping positions and body types, pairing latex with 5-zoned pocket coils to offer a balance of comfort and support.
+The materials in the Awara mattress are also naturally breathable, so you’ll stay cool all night long.

-Along with being natural, Awara is durable.
+Along with being natural, the Awara mattress is durable.
 They are so confident in the mattress’s comfort and durability that you get a year-long sleep trial and lifetime warranty with purchase.

 Read our full Awara mattress review.